Gaisler's long-eared bat: Taxonomy

 Plecotus gaisleri was described as a new subspecies of the Canary big-eared bat (P. teneriffae) in 2004 by Petr Benda, who gave it the trinomen of Plecotus teneriffae gaisleri.
 The holotype had been collected approximately 8 km southwest of Massah, Libya in 2002.
 The eponym for the species name "gaisleri" was Jiří Gaisler, who "significantly contributed to the knowledge of the North African bat fauna".
 A 2007 study concluded that it should be considered a full species, P. gaisleri, based on the magnitude of genetic divergence.

 Description

 Plecotus gaisleri is a medium-sized member of its genus, with a forearm length of 37-42 mm.
 Individuals weigh approximately 7-10 g.

 Biology and ecology

 It is nocturnal, foraging for its prey at night or shortly before sunset.
 It mostly consumes large- and medium-sized moths, though also consumes some beetles and flies.
 Its reproduction is not well known, though it likely has a litter size of one individual, breeds seasonally, and has only one breeding season annually.
 Its predators include barn owls and Pharaoh eagle-owls.

 Range and habitat

 Plecotus gaisleri is known from areas of Libya with a Mediterranean climate.
 In 2004, its known distribution was limited to an area of about 10000 km2, encompassing mountainous and coastal regions.
-It is now additionally known from Morocco, Algeria, and Tunisia.
+It is now additionally known from Morocco, Algeria, Tunisia, Malta and Italy.